 A partnership is the relationship that subsists between persons carrying on a business in common with a view to profit, and is not an incorporated company (section 3, Partnership Ordinance (Cap 38)).
-It allows two or more persons to co-own and share profits and risks of a business.
+It allows two or more persons to co-own and share the profits and risks of a business.
 A partnership is not a separate legal person.

-The main sources of law that regulate partnerships in Hong Kong include the Partnership Ordinance, the Limited Partnerships Ordinance (Cap 37), and the Limited Partnership Fund Ordinance (Cap 637).
-There are three main forms of partnerships commonly used for commercial ventures in Hong Kong, namely GPs, LPs, and LPFs.
+The main sources of law that regulate partnerships in Hong Kong include:

+- The Partnership Ordinance. - The Limited Partnerships Ordinance (Cap 37). - The Limited Partnership Fund Ordinance (Cap 637).

+The three main forms of partnerships commonly used for commercial ventures in Hong Kong are GPs, LPs, and LPFs.